 So, here's the deal on the various Massachusetts fishing license requirements ...

 If you're 15 years of age or older, you'll need a freshwater license.

 You can get your fresh water Massachusetts fishing license at most tackle shops, at many City or Town Clerk's offices, and online at MassFishHunt.

 This is the fee schedule published by MassWildlife:

 More About Freshwater MA Fishing Licenses

 Who Needs a Permit

-If you're age 16 or older, you'll need a Massachusetts saltwater fishing permit if you plan to fish in Massachusetts marine waters, including up to the first dam in rivers and streams that flow to the ocean.
+If you're age 16 or older, you'll need a Massachusetts saltwater fishing permit to fish in Massachusetts marine waters, including up to the first dam in rivers and streams that flow to the ocean.